openedx/frontend-app-learner-portal-enterprise/README.md

 * In your devstack folder run
   ```
   $ make lms-shell
-  $ pip install -e /edx/src/edx-enterprise to uninstall the published edx-enterprise package and instead install your local copy from src.
+  $ pip install -e /edx/src/edx-enterprise
   $ exit # back to regular shell
   ```
+  This will uninstall the published edx-enterprise package and instead install your local copy from src.

-* Now any changes you make to edx-enterprise should show up when you invoke the endpoints such as http://localhost:18000/enterprise_learner_portal/api/v1/enterprise_course_enrollments/ should reflect your changes
+* Now any changes you make to edx-enterprise should reflect your changes
 * If you do not see your changes, restart lms and wait some time:
   ```
   $ make lms-restart